Inflation will tag along on your summer trip. Here’s how to deal

 And they’re right.
 There’s no getting around inflation this summer.
 Newly released data for June 2022 puts inflation at a stunning 9.1%, a new 40-year high in the U.S., according to the Bureau of Labor Statistics.

 The surge in prices since June of last year is staggering.
-People are not only paying the price at the gas pump (with a national average of $4.65 per gallon) and grocery store (food costs are up 12%), but they’re also spending more for key components of summer travel.
-Airfare is up almost 34%, restaurant dining is up about 7.7% and hotel stays are up 11.5% compared with this time last year.
+People are not only paying the price at the gas pump (with a national average of $4.65 per gallon) and grocery store (food costs are up 12%) but also spending more for key components of summer travel.
+Airfare is up almost 34%, restaurant dining is up about 7.7% and hotel stays are up 11.5% compared to last year.

 While inflation at this level is beyond the control of everyday Americans, you can keep your travel plans in place without taking on extra debt by getting your priorities in order and using creative booking strategies to make the most of your trip.